Terraced Terrain Generator (TTG)

 Roadmap

-Although the first versions are out, it’s still under (casual) development.
+Although the first versions of TTG are out, the tool is still under (casual) development.
 The following features are planned in the next versions:

 • Custom terrain heights: instead of evenly spacing the terraces between the terrain’s lowest and highest points, allow custom heights to be chosen.
 Implemented on version 1.1.0.